hamajyotan/active_record_compose/README.md

 and so on to work only in specific cases.
 This allows you to create context-sensitive validations for the same model operation.
 However, this is the first step in making the model more and more complex.
 You will have to go around with `update(context: :foo)`
 In some cases, you may have to go around with the context option, such as `update(context: :foo)` everywhere.
-By writing validates in a class that extends `ApplicationRecordCompose::Model`, you can define context-specific validation without polluting the AR model itself.
+By writing validates in a class that extends `ActiveRecordCompose::Model`, you can define context-specific validation without polluting the AR model itself.

 ```ruby
 class AccountRegistration < ActiveRecordCompose::Model